dengking/programming-language/docs/C++/Resource-management/Memory-management/Memory-access/Alignment/Aliasing-pointer-cast/index.md

 Regarding your 3 questions:

-1. No, dereferencing a cast pointer is in general unsafe, because of aliasing and alignment.
+1、No, dereferencing a cast pointer is in general unsafe, because of aliasing and alignment.

-2. No, in C++, C-style casting is defined in terms of `reinterpret_cast`.
+2、No, in C++, C-style casting is defined in terms of `reinterpret_cast`.

-3. No, C and C++ agree on cast-based aliasing.
+3、No, C and C++ agree on cast-based aliasing.
 There is a difference in the treatment of union-based aliasing (C allows it in some cases; C++ does not).